Ripkelab/ricopili/README.md

 **Author**: Alice Braun [braun@broadinstitute.org](mailto:braun@broadinstitute.org)<br>

 `Last update: 2024-12-19` <br>
-This short README is intended to quickly get you started on the SURFsnellius supercomputer using a central installation. <br>
+This short README is intended to quickly get you started on the SURFsnellius supercomputer. <br>
 A documentation for the Broad Institute HPC and a custom installation guide are underway. <br>
-For a more comprehensive documentation on how to run the individual modules please visit: [https://sites.google.com/a/broadinstitute.org/ricopili/](https://sites.google.com/a/broadinstitute.org/ricopili/)
+For a more comprehensive documentation on how to run the individual modules and interpret their output please visit: [https://sites.google.com/a/broadinstitute.org/ricopili/](https://sites.google.com/a/broadinstitute.org/ricopili/)

 ## Installation on SURFsnellius
 ### Download